 Allow almond butter to cool to room temperature then transfer to a mason jar or an air-tight container and store in the refrigerator for up to 3-4 weeks.
 Be sure to check for signs of spoilage after 3-4 weeks.

 I used 2 cups of almonds and the almond butter mixture fit perfectly into two small 4 oz jars.

 Homemade Almond Butter

-- Transfer the almond butter to a sealed glass jar, and store in the fridge or in pantry.
-The Almond butter will last 2-3 months.
+- Transfer the almond butter to a mason jar or an airtight container, and store in the fridge or in pantry.
+The Almond butter will last 1 month in the fridge.